Ask Apply EBP

 • Determining the child’s readiness to learn the targeted skill at this time

-• Through repeated DA—using varied intervention methods during the “teach” phase—you can identify the child’s responsiveness to SLP interventions and which strategies are most likely to support progress
+• Through repeated DA—using varied intervention methods during the “teach” phase—you can identify the child’s reactiveness or responsiveness to your interventions and which strategies are most likely to support progress

-Clarifying whether SLP intervention is needed to support continued progress or if classroom-based strategies alone would be sufficient
+• Clarifying whether OT, PT, or SLP intervention is needed to support continued progress or if classroom-based strategies alone would be sufficient

-An example of Dynamic Assessment: A child is referred for reading concerns.
+Here’s a quick example of a Dynamic Assessment: A child is referred for reading concerns.
 The SLP begins with a list of 10 nonsense words, noting error patterns.
 After modeling a blending strategy and providing guided practice, the child receives a new list of 10 nonsense words.
 The SLP then tracks how quickly the child learns the strategy, how much improvement occurs, and how much support is needed to maintain success.
+OTPs can do a similar approach to examining a child’s ability to use classroom tools (e.g., scissors), and PTs can use the same for examining stair negotiation skills.

 When performing DA, it is important to be intentional in: